-The scenic region Baztan is located in the north of Navarre.
+The scenic region of Baztán is located in the north of Navarre.
 It is famous for its beautiful landscapes, green valleys with the typical white houses and for its rich history.
 Every season is good to visit the Baztán.

-This region owes its name to the Baztán River, which flows past numerous small villages.
-These picturesque villages, with their typical white houses with flowered balconies, evoke the essence of traditional Navarrese architecture.
-Baztán also includes the gripping suspense saga “Baztan Trilogy”, which can be seen on Netflix.
+This region takes its name from the Baztán River, which flows past numerous small villages.
+These picturesque villages, with their typical white houses with flower-filled balconies, evoke the essence of traditional Northern Navarrese architecture.
+Baztán was also the setting for the gripping suspense saga “Baztan Trilogy”, which can be seen on Netflix.

 A beautiful viewpoint on the Baztán valley is located near the village of Zigaurre.
 It is located along the NA-2540 road and offers views of the villages of Zigaurre, Irurita, Gartzain, Ariztegi and Elizondo.